pixeldesu/tinkaton/README.md

 All extractors also support being passed a custom selector that will be tested for matching properties!

+## Contributing

+If you want to contribute to the project, please check out the [Contribution Guidelines](/.github/CONTRIBUTING.md)!

 ## License

 tinkaton is licensed under [aGPL v3](./LICENSE).